ctablex/core/packages/ctablex-table/docs/COMPONENTS.md

 **Using with data fetching components:**

-A good practice is to fetch and provide data via content context in a component
+A recommended pattern is to fetch and provide data via content context in a separate component:

 ```tsx
 <UserDataProvider>